Precious Metals: A Jewelry Care, Cleaning and Purchasing Guide

 - While platinum is extremely dense and strong, this precious metal is susceptible to scratching.
 It is recommended that you store platinum jewelry separately, in a velvet pouch if possible.

-- With platinum jewelry, an occasional professional cleaning by a reputable jeweler, whom you know is experienced in the handling of platinum, is strongly recommended.
+- With platinum jewelry, an occasional professional cleaning by a Preferred jeweler, an expert in the handling of platinum, is strongly recommended.

 Palladium (Pd)